Veg Kurma Recipe (Hotel Style Vegetable Korma)

 Making veg kurma

-• Pressure cook for 2 whistles or for 8 to 9 minutes.
+• Pressure cook for 2 whistles or for 8 to 9 minutes on medium heat.

 • Add chopped coriander leaves and give a stir.